aminimalanimal/presentations/School of Fish 2015 - Core Dev Tools/Core Dev Tools.md

 ## Sublime Text

+### Introduction to the Interface

+- side bar (though you may not need it much)
+- preferences panel, and how to set new preferences
+	- yours go in Preferences > User
+	- just json
+	- here's a bunch of possible preferences, and things I like

 ### Installing Package Control

 Let's take a minute to install Package Control.
 It's the only thing you'll have to do manually.